Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension

-so when we can say that An alternative way to observe path contraction for $\mathbf{sepHilb}$ is to note that the weak pseudo-functorial embedding $\texttt{trunc}[-]_{w}: \mathbf{sepHilb} \rightarrow \mathbf{Hilb}^{*}$ of $\mathbf{sepHilb}$ into the compact closed $2$-category $\mathbf{Hilb}^{*}$ is sufficiently well-behaved to define path-contraction by using cups and caps of $\mathbf{Hilb}^{*}$ \cite{Gogioso2019QuantumMechanics}.
-We instead give the construction in terms of limits explicitly since we expect such technology to be more familiar to the wider physics community. \end{proof} Note that each of $\mathbf{fU}$ and $\mathbf{sepU}$ are groupoids. \begin{definition} A path-contraction groupoid is a path-contraction category in which every morphism is an isomorphism. \end{definition} \begin{example} $\mathbf{fU}$ and $\mathbf{sepU}$ are path-contraction groupoids. \end{example} Consequently the language of path-contraction groupoids will allow us to prove theorems simultaneously for unitaries on finite, and seperable Hilbert spaces.
-We finish by noting the following \begin{lemma} In a groupoid, for every $V:Y \rightarrow X$ and $W:X' \rightarrow Y'$ then:
+Note that each of $\mathbf{fU}$ and $\mathbf{sepU}$ are groupoids. \begin{definition} A path-contraction groupoid is a path-contraction category in which every morphism is an isomorphism. \end{definition} \begin{example} $\mathbf{fU}$ and $\mathbf{sepU}$ are path-contraction groupoids. \end{example} Consequently the language of path-contraction groupoids will allow us to prove theorems simultaneously for unitaries on finite-dimensional, and seperable Hilbert spaces.
+We finish by noting the following property, which we already implicitly used to conlude that $S^{loop}$ and $S^{V}$ are well-formed locally-applicable transformations on the symmetric monoidal category of unitary linear maps. \begin{lemma} In a groupoid, for every $V:Y \rightarrow X$ and $W:X' \rightarrow Y'$ then:

 \end{lemma} \begin{proof} Given by invertibility of $V,W$. \end{proof} This lemma allows to generalize the definitions of $S^V$ and $S^{loop}$ to arbitrary path-contraction groupoids.